 The GSD belongs to the family of German herding dogs.
 There were once many variations of the breed.
 But towards the end of the 1800s, Captain Max von Stephanitz, a German cavalry officer, set out to develop an ideal herder.

-During the breeding process (that spanned over 35 years), many strains were mixed which resulted in the German Shepherd Dog (Deutsche Shäferhund).
+During the breeding process (that spanned over 35 years), many strains were mixed in, which resulted in the German Shepherd Dog (Deutsche Shäferhund).

-Characteristics of a Dangerous Shepherd Dog?
+Qualities of a Dangerous Shepherd Dog?

 Because the German Shepherd was bred from sheepherding dogs, they carry various traits you would expect from herding dogs.
+And while these traits can be ideal on the farm, they may also be potentially dangerous without training.

 Why German Shepherds Are Not Dangerous